ibm-watson-data-lab/cloudant-food-tracker/README.md

      }
      ```

-The final step to add Cloudant Sync support to the model is to add a convenience initializer.
-This is a method which accepts a Cloudant Sync document, and it will create a Meal object.
+Now add a convenience initializer.
+This is a method which accepts a Cloudant Sync document, and creates a Meal object.

 **To create a convenience initializer**